onflow/ccf/ccf_specs.md

   - `composite-type-value.initializers`
   - `function-value.parameters`

-- Elements MUST be unique in `restricted-type` or `restricted-type-value`.
+- Elements MUST be unique in `intersection-type` or `intersection-type-value`.

 - Keys MUST be unique in `dict-value`.
 Decoders are not always required to check for duplicate dictionary keys.
 In some cases, checking for duplicate dictionary key is not necessary or it may be delegated to the application.